 Developing more effective leaders is critical for organizations to succeed in the years ahead.

-Organizations in the ASEAN region need leaders to drive innovation, increase market share, and grow profitability.
+Organizations in the Indian and ASEAN regions need leaders to drive innovation, increase market share, and grow profitability.

 Most organizations understand that they need to develop more agile and change-oriented leaders.
 However, in many organizations, execution is falling short as these organizations are too busy tackling business challenges.
 In addition, many organizations are only focused on talent at higher levels of the hierarchy but not in lower level; unlike Korn Ferry’s definition of ‘talent’ as all employees across all levels of the organization.

-As the ASEAN countries are at different stages of development, we will address this in two broad categories – the developed economies and fast-growing economies.
+As the Indian and ASEAN countries are at different stages of development, we will address this in two broad categories – the developed economies and fast-growing economies.